AWS Interconnect - multicloud that directly connects AWS and Google Cloud has gone GA!

 AWS SLA

-As of April 15, 2026, the SLA document for AWS Interconnect - multicloud doesn't appear to have been published yet.
-This article will be updated once the official numbers are announced.
+As of April 15, 2026, the SLA document for AWS Interconnect - multicloud does not appear to have been published yet.
+This article will be updated as soon as official figures are announced.

 | Monthly Uptime Percentage | Service Credit Rate |